Last editedOct 20223 min read

 A unique invoice reference for your records.

-In addition, it’s very easy to get set up, and there’s no additional set up fees to deal with.
-Essentially, your client should enter their payment details online.
-This will authorise you to collect payments from them by Direct Debit.
-You can add the customisable payment page directly to your website, or simply send them a secure link.
+It's easy to set up, and there are no hidden fees.
+You can add a GoCardless payment page directly to your website, or simply send your customers a secure link in their invoice.
 Now, all you need to do is schedule the payments and you can start getting paid automatically.

 We can help